-For jewish people of faith, the practice of passing down famous and important prayers is an old one.
-Our minds may immediately turn to the Lord’s Prayer or the Serenity Prayer—time-honored prayers like these help to give structure to our prayer lives and remind us of important truths about Lord God.
+For people of faith, the practice of passing down famous and important prayers is an old one.
+Our minds may immediately turn to the Lord’s Prayer or the Serenity Prayer.
+Time-honored prayers like these help to give structure to our prayer lives and remind us of important truths about God.

 We invite you to reflect on the Shema more closely—at what it is and how it is understood.
 May the words of this daily prayer move you and help to encourage and guide you on your journey of faith.

 The Shema is comprised of the three passages from the Hebrew Bible and the corresponding texts in the Old Testament.
 These three passages are Deuteronomy 6:4–9, Deuteronomy 11:13–21, and Numbers 15:37–41.
 In Hebrew, the first phrase of the Shema prayer is שְׁמַע יִשְׂרָאֵל יְהוָה אֱלֹהֵינוּ יְהוָה אֶחָֽד׃ (transliterated as Sh'ma Yisra'el, YHWH 'eloheinu, YHWH 'eḥad) where the first word, Sh’ma, means “listen” or “hear and do”.